-- The General Fund increases by \$3,740,740 or 14.8%.
+- The General Fund increases by \$3,155,548 or 12.5%.
 This is primarily due to an increase of \$1.18 million in cash capital and debt service related to the Transportation Improvement Plan, as well as increasing contractual and professional services, particularly associated with the expansion of Capital Bikeshare and Waterfront refuse collection.
 The addition of 1.00 FTE to serve as a Grants Coordinator as well as regular salary and benefit adjustments contributed to the \$817,300 increase in personnel expenditures.
-Offsetting the increase are efficiencies in the parking garage management contract, streetlight LED conversion, the reallocation of 0.10 FTE to the Sanitary Sewer Fund, the reallocation of workers' compensation expenses to better align with actuals, and commercial vehicle maintenance. - Fiscal Year Grants decrease by \$42,468 or -9.9% based on funding available as part of the Department of Rail and Public Transportation (DRPT) Transportation Demand Management (TDM) Operations Grant.
-Therefore, non-personnel costs were reduced to balance regular personnel increases. - Other Special Revenue increases by \$554,798 or 5.4% primarily due to the expansion of both the food waste drop-off composting program and the curbside food waste collection pilot program, as well as regular increases to salary, benefits, recycling carts, and expenses associated with services such as data destruction, paper shredding, and hazardous waste collection.
+Offsetting the increase are efficiencies in the parking garage management contract, streetlight LED conversion, the reallocation of 0.10 FTE to the Sanitary Sewer Fund, the reallocation of workers' compensation expenses to better align with actuals, and commercial vehicle maintenance. - Fiscal Year Grants decrease by \$42,468 or 9.9% based on funding available as part of the Department of Rail and Public Transportation (DRPT) Transportation Demand Management (TDM) Operations Grant.
+Therefore, non-personnel costs were reduced to balance regular personnel increases. - Other Special Revenue increases by \$60,182 or 0.6% due to regular increases to salary, benefits, recycling carts, and expenses associated with services such as data destruction, paper shredding, and hazardous waste collection.
 These increases are offset by the removal of the one-time FY 2022 purchase of two rear loader trucks.
-An additional \$283,079 from program permitting fees is budgeted to continue implementation of the Dockless Mobility Program. - Donations increase by \$400,000 to utilize funding already received to support Capital Bikeshare and the Transportation Management Plan. - The Internal Service Fund decreases by \$1,370,397 or -34.6% due to decreased equipment replacement funding based on the replacement plan and past actuals. - HB2313 Transportation Improvements, or NVTA 30%, increases by \$216,000 or 3.0% due to an increase in the transfer to the CIP and the addition of \$150,000 in contingency funding for department staffing formerly budgeted in the CIP. - The Potomac Yard Station Fund increases by \$1,951,854 or 21.3% due to increased real estate assessment growth to fund the Metro station construction, related debt service, and future operating costs. - The Sanitary Sewer Fund decreases by \$4,477,929 or -22.2% due to a \$4,775,000 decrease in the transfer to the CIP and a \$650,565 decrease in debt service, aligning planned borrowing with anticipated cash flow needs of projects.
+An additional \$283,079 from program permitting fees is budgeted to continue implementation of the Dockless Mobility Program. - Donations increase by \$400,000 to utilize funding already received to support Capital Bikeshare and the Transportation Management Plan. - The Internal Service Fund decreases by \$1,370,397 or 34.6% due to decreased equipment replacement funding based on the replacement plan and past actuals. - HB2313 Transportation Improvements, or NVTA 30%, increases by \$216,000 or 3.0% due to an increase in the transfer to the CIP and the addition of \$150,000 in contingency funding for department staffing formerly budgeted in the CIP. - The Potomac Yard Station Fund increases by \$1,951,854 or 21.3% due to increased real estate assessment growth to fund the Metro station construction, related debt service, and future operating costs. - The Sanitary Sewer Fund decreases by \$4,608,526 or 22.8% due to a \$4,775,000 decrease in the transfer to the CIP and a \$650,565 decrease in debt service, aligning planned borrowing with anticipated cash flow needs of projects.
 Debt service will increase in future years as projects move from planning and initiation to implementation.
-These decreases are offset by regular salary and benefit adjustments, an increase due to the reallocation of workers' compensation to reflect actual spending, the reallocation of 0.10 FTE from the General Fund, and an increase in professional services related to sewer billing and modeling to more quickly address flooding related to sewer backups and the combined sewer system. - The Stormwater Utility Fund decreases by \$2,470,393 or -12.6% due to a \$3.02 million decrease in the transfer to the CIP and a \$252,396 decrease in debt service, aligning planned borrowing with anticipated cash flow needs of projects.
+These decreases are offset by regular salary and benefit adjustments, an increase due to the reallocation of workers' compensation to reflect actual spending, the reallocation of 0.10 FTE from the General Fund, and an increase in professional services related to sewer billing and modeling to more quickly address flooding related to sewer backups and the combined sewer system. - The Stormwater Utility Fund decreases by \$2,607,702 or 13.3% due to a \$3.02 million decrease in the transfer to the CIP and a \$252,396 decrease in debt service, aligning planned borrowing with anticipated cash flow needs of projects.
 Debt service will increase in future years as projects move from planning and initiation to implementation.
 This decrease is offset by regular salary, benefit, and material increases, an increase in workers' compensation to reflect actual spending, and the addition of 1.00 FTE-a Stormwater Development Plan Reviewer to ensure compliance with federal and state regulations.